 Looking to deepen your faith, grow your knowledge, or add to your ministry toolkit?
 CALL@CDSP has short online courses for you!

 The Center for Anglican Learning and Leadership at Church Divinity School of the Pacific offers affordable online learning opportunities throughout the year.
-Each class is designed so that you can participate at your own pace and at your own time.
+Each class is designed so that you can participate at your own pace and on your own time.

-Praying the Old Testament with Dr. Donn Morgan
+- Orientation to the Old Testament with Dr. Donn Morgan

 CDSP forms leaders called to find new ways to create Christian communities and share God’s love.
 Through our partnership with Trinity Church Wall Street and an ongoing dialog with bishops and grassroots leaders, we have focused our degree programs on Christian mission, discipleship, and evangelism and on core leadership skills of contextual awareness, critical reflection, and public conversation; established a popular hybrid program for students balancing family obligations or professional responsibilities; and established partnerships that allow us to create distance learning curricula for individual dioceses.